 Open hole testing, also known as notched testing, helps composite material designers understand how small inclusions or damages affect the strength properties of their material.
 Element’s composite testing experts perform open hole compression and open hole tensile testing to provide critical data points for your material.

-In addition to measuring the effect of small inclusions on the material’s strength properties, open hole compression and tensile are useful methods for modeling bolted or riveted composite joints.
-The analysis of these joints requires bearing, filled hole tension, bearing by-pass, and open hole compression data.
+In addition to measuring the effect of small inclusions on the material’s strength properties, notched compression and tensile are useful methods for modeling bolted or riveted composite joints.
+The analysis of these joints requires bearing, filled hole tension, bearing by-pass, and notched compression data.

 Open hole tensile test per ASTM D5766